 Lorrie Stevens

-Has been a part of P4P Guelph for about 10 years.
-She joined People for People as she wanted to learn more about advocacy.
+Has been a part of P4P Guelph Since 2010.
+She joined People4People as she wanted to learn more about advocacy.
 “My favorite part of P4P is getting together to talk and plan as a group”.
 Lorrie’s future goal is to become more comfortable with presenting Advocacy rights to others.
 Lorrie enjoys doing crafts and making keychains.

 jacquie mcbride, p4p, people4people